mh-cz/GameMaker-Foreach/README.md

 + `<var>` - an unused variable name to use
 + `<data>` - any supported data
+Only data that dont use `keys` as indexes can be reversed

 DS datatypes require a specification:
 ```